 Jacques were a side-project of Cardiff band Jack, sounding something like a Francophile version of The Divine Comedy.
 Their second (and last) album, 2000's To Stars, is full of laugh-out-loud, intentionally ridiculous lyrics like The Day Before You Came; fittingly, the album features The Divine Comedy's Bryan Mills.
 Will Foster is credited with Mellotron, but there's no way the choirs on The Day Before You Came and I Won't Let You Down have anything to do with an M400.
 This isn't going to appeal to everyone - I'm not sure it really appeals to me - but it's pretty good at what it does, despite the lack of any real Mellotron.

 It would appear I've been labouring under a misapprehension for some time, viz, that their follow-up, Across the Water (***), also contained (sampled) Mellotron.
 Well, it doesn't; God knows what I was hearing, but there's not a trace of it on re-listening.
 The band had been gigging regularly for a couple of years by the time it came out and I seem to remember a great atmosphere at gigs, but somewhere along the road it all rather tailed off for me.
-I think I realised after my third gig on the trot where I just stood at the back talking to people that maybe my brain was trying to tell me something.
+I think I realised after my third gig on the trot where I just stood at the back talking to people that perhaps my unconscious was trying to tell me something.
 And that something was, "No more wussy neo-prog".
 After more lineup shuffles, I believe the current state of the band is back to that of the one that recorded these albums, but I no longer feel able to connect to their music as I once did.
-I suspect that after hearing Änglagård, nothing was ever quite the same for me again...
+After hearing Änglagård, nothing was ever quite the same for me again...

 Jaga Jazzist are a particularly difficult band to place, genre-wise: jazz?
 Nope, not really.
 Post-rock?
 Sort of.
 Progressive?
 Not as such, although that's a good description of their overall outlook.
 I was actually hoping for something a bit more, well, you know, radical, of What We Must; it's actually a lot smoother than I'd expected and consequently less interesting.
 Saying that, there's some excellent material on board; opener All I Know Is Tonight has a great melody line and Oslo Skyline is particularly powerful, although some of it sails a little too close to smooth jazz for its own good.
 The album's much-heralded Mellotron use, from Lars Horntveth and Andreas Hessen Schei, actually only amounts to sampled flute chords on All I Know Is Tonight and choirs on Stardust Hotel.